 After you add user utterances, you should train the Kore.ai interpreter to recognize the utterances and the associated user intent.
 When you have untrained utterances in your bot, the following message is displayed:

 “You have untrained utterances in your machine learning model.
 Unless the engine is trained the bot will not identify intents and entities based on the un-trained utterances.
 Click on ‘Train’ button to update the bot with all your utterances.”

 In the User Says section, click Train.
 A status bar is displayed to show progress for utterance training.
 When complete, the Utterances trained successfully message is displayed.
 The user utterances are added to the Machine Learning Database.
-You can further configure the ML engine (post rel 8.0), identify the none intents when a user utterance contains the words that are not used in the bot’s training i.e. bot vocabulary, refer here for more details.
+You can further configure the ML engine (post rel 8.0), identify the dummy intents when a user utterance contains the words that are not used in the bot’s training i.e. bot vocabulary, refer here for more details.

 By default, machine learning is automatically trained for any defined user utterances whenever a task is:

 - changed from a status of In-Progress to Configured.

 - updated with a new

 - entity type,

 - suspended by the Bots Admin.